otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### Module

-In the `package.json` file, add the following under the `scripts` block.
+In the `package.json` file, update the "type" field to the following.

 ```json
 "type": "module",